signupsoftware/TEMP-Docs-FO/docs/user-manual/4-solution-management/1-exflow-lcs-solution.md

 account and EU Location.<br/>

 **We recommend that you have two accounts.**<br/>
-<u>One service account<u> that you use for the import and installation of the solution for the
+<u>One service account</u> that you use for the import and installation of the solution for the
 partner/customer.
 For example: d365admin@signupsoftware.com<br/>
-<u>One or several personal account(s)<u>, this to be able to get the notifications for new releases and
+<u>One or several personal account(s)</u>, this to be able to get the notifications for new releases and
 updated versions when they become available.<br/>

 :::info **Note!** Only the account importing the solution will be able to apply the packages and access the solution artifacts.<br/>